Connect To Sicily

 New York, NY 10011

 Melissa Muller Daka is bringing attention to Sicily, its food, and wines with great thoughtfulness.
-She hosts periodic events to showcase the island and its traditions and she's created a Sicilian wine list that is extensive and wonderful.
-She's recently opened a sister restaurant, Pastai, at 186 9th Avenue between 21st and 22nd Streets, a pasta restaurant in the typical family tradition.
+Pastai is a pasta restaurant in the typical family tradition.
+She's also created a Sicilian wine list that is extensive and wonderful.

 Fabrizio Di Mitri, Proprietario